Wolox/tech-guides/backend/backend-standard-and-best-practices.md

 There are lots of different tools in the market to document APIs.
 Here in Wolox we decided to use Openapi 3 (A.K.A Swagger) as a standard documentation tool in all of our techs.
 The reasons behind this decision were some of the advantages OpenApi prodvides:

-* **Quick to use**: The properties that you need to complete in every endpoint are always the same and there are only a few.
-You can also frequently reuse components and the generic information is simple to complete.
+* **Quick to use**: The properties that you need to fill in every endpoint are always the same and there are only a few.
+You can also frequently reuse components and the generic information is simple to provide.
 * **Wide range of available features**: From describing parameters, making authentication and authorization schemes, to even using the generated documentation of an endpoint to mock test the endpoint in question.
-* **Intuitive and easy to use interactive UI**: Swagger uses a GUI to show the user how to make requests to the API and what responses will be like.
+* **Intuitive and easy to use interactive UI**: Swagger uses a GUI to show the user how to make requests to the API and what responses will look like.
-* **Maintainable and easily extendable**: Swagger allows using constants file/s from your API.
+* **Maintainable and easily extendable**: Swagger allows using constants files from your API.
 * **Scan and auto-generate**: For typed languages, Swagger can scan and auto-generate documentation.

 You can read more a about Swagger in this [this link](https://swagger.io/docs/).